maxkagamine/dotfiles/README.md

     - Note: Without a GUI pinentry program, some Git features in VSCode (like auto-fetch) won't work until you've unlocked the card in a terminal (e.g. by running `git fetch` yourself).
       - I ended up pulling out the Windows build of pinentry-qt5 from Gpg4win so that it can be used standalone from WSL with the Linux version of gpg; see [commit 0a5abfc](https://github.com/maxkagamine/dotfiles/commit/0a5abfc234302e36f1e683bed7ed60716cc74681).
 12. Assuming you've added your GPG key as an SSH key in GitHub (`gpg --export-ssh-key <key id>`), `ssh git@github.com` should work now!
+    - If when trying to export the SSH public key for a newly-generated key you get an error saying it's invalid, make sure you've added an authentication subkey.
+    - If you get an "error in libcrypto," you may need to run [the command shown here](https://security.stackexchange.com/questions/276688/now-that-sshcontrol-has-been-deprecated-how-to-use-gpg-key-for-ssh-authentica#:~:text=Get%20the%20keygrip,ssh%3A%20true%27%20/bye) to tell gpg to use the key for SSH.

 </details>